UMM-CSci-Systems/C-system-calls/README.md

     arguments in C, e.g., in the wikibook [A Little C Primer](http://en.wikibooks.org/wiki/A_Little_C_Primer/C_Command_Line_Arguments).

-:bangbang: Until you get the command line argument handling working, the last two tests are likely to hang indefinitely waiting for you to close standard input.
-Both those tests are marked as `skip` to prevent them from hanging when you first start the project. **You need to make sure to remove (or comment out) the `skip` lines when think you have command line argument processing working.** Otherwise your handling of command
+:bangbang: Until you get the command line argument handling working, the last three tests are likely to hang indefinitely waiting for you to close standard input.
+Those tests are marked as `skip` to prevent them from hanging when you first start the project. **You need to make sure to remove (or comment out) the `skip` lines when think you have command line argument processing working.** Otherwise your handling of command